We encourage public involvement in the planning application process and you can be involved through:

 - Looking at the published Weekly List of applications received

-Most planning applications have a period in which you may make comments.
-You may comment on an application until the latest of these three dates:
+Most planning applications have a period in which you can make comments.
+You may comment on an application until the latest of these dates:

 - The expiry of the site notice